SpydrCS/ES_PROJECT/README.md

 Students will benefit much from this access, and the developers team will be capable of performing software engineering.

 ## Main Features
- - Canteen information -
+### Canteen information
+- Show service hours
+- Price
+- Number of people in the canteen
+- Menus (Meet, Fish.
+Vegetarian)

+### Feeback
-Show service hours, price, number of people in the canteen, menus. allows you to select the food consumed and a valuation (1-5 stars + a commentary).
+- Select the food consumed and a give a feedback (1-5 stars + a commentary)
+- Sugestion about the menu

+### Location
+- Indentifies if you´re on the canteen or not

 ## Required API's
 - Mobile GPS.